francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

              +----------------------------------------------+

 ~~~~
-{: #ssh3-architecture-goal title="The proposed SSH3 architecture."}
+{: #architecture-goal title="The proposed architecture."}

-The mechanisms used for establishing an SSH3 conversation
+The mechanisms used for establishing an remote terminal session
 are similar to the WebTransport session establishment {{WEBTRANSPORT-H3}}.
-WebTransport is also a good transport layer candidate for SSH3.
+WebTransport is also a good transport layer candidate for this protocol.
 The current
-SSH3 prototype {{SSH3-PROTOTYPE}} is built directly over HTTP/3 since there is no public
+prototype {{PROTOTYPE}} is built directly over HTTP/3 since there is no public
 WebTransport implementation meeting all our requirements as of now.
 The semantics of HTTP/2 being comparable to HTTP/3, the mechanisms
 defined in this document could be implemented using HTTP/2 if a fallback